ShailKPatel/Raddiwala/README.md

 # RaddiWala

-RaddiWala is a full-stack platform that digitizes the traditional scrap-selling process.
+RaddiWala is a full-stack (MERN) platform that digitizes the traditional scrap-selling process.
 It connects customers with scrap collectors (Raddiwalas), enabling photo uploads, bidding, scheduling, and a trust-driven rating system.

 ## Features